liangliu230/AutoCodingFromClassDiagramsWithExtraDetails/readme.txt

-ÔªøReadme
+Readme

 Project name: Automatic Coding from Class Diagrams with Extra Details

 Author: Liang Liu

-Current Version: Concept Demo 1
+Current Version: Working Prototype 1

-1. Disclaim
+1. Declaration

 This software is licensed under MIT license.

 This software is only used to demonstrate my idea on creating computer programs in complete graphical user interface which using class diagrams of UML to represent the project organization and using flow chart to represent the method body.

-This software is not complete.
-I completed two parts: user interface and model structures.
-I did not connect these two parts.
-It is because I think there are better ways to do both parts.
-However, I believe my intention can be represented in current version.
+This software is in working prototype statues.
+The basic functions are all workings.
+The user can create, save and load projects, and can translate current project into java.
+However, the author did not implement some of the important functions like delete classes or flow chart nodes.
+There are also user experience and performance problems exists.

 2. Project Purpose